+44 (0)333 414 9244 Mon - Sun, 8.30am - 6pm

 • Be over the age of 18.

-• Have held Indefinite Leave to Remain (ILR) in the UK for at least 12 months.
+• Has held Indefinite Leave to Remain (ILR) for at least 12 months (or immediately if married to a British citizen)

 • Pass the Life in the UK Test, to show that you are aware of the basics of the British customs, traditions and culture.